tschultz1216/lovecoin/doc/README.md

-lovecoin 0.8.x BETA
+lovecoin 0.8.x BETA DISCLAIMER: This is slightly more than a fork of litecoin.
+I have changed only block rewards, difficulty targeting, nameing convention, and DNS Routing.
+Credit to the Bitcoin and Litecoin  teams
 ====================

 Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2014 lovecoin Developers
+Copyright (c) 2011-2014 litecoin Developers
+Copyright (c) 2017-2018 Lovecoin Team

 Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.